ptarmiganlabs/butler-spyglass/README.md

     ,,
     62dc4e60-8ba6-48af-9eac-9a076fd35819,DSN=AUTOGENERATE;,

-Each app's load script is stored as its own file, with the app ID as the file name:
+Each app's **load script** is also stored as its own file, with the app ID as the file name:

     ➜ ll out/script
     total 2024